ElettraSciComp/STP-Gui/README.md

 ## Credits

 The software has been developed in collaboration with the University of Trieste (http://www.units.it) and CNR Nanotec (http://www.nanotec.cnr.it) and it is powered by the open source projects ASTRA-toolbox (https://astra-toolbox.readthedocs.org) and TomoPy (https://tomopy.readthedocs.org).

+## License

+The project is licensed under the GPL-v3 license.